Sunday, May 10, 2020

 "Are you ready, then?" he asked, turning to go, eyes fixed on me expectantly.

-Behind me was an empty, silent house, built of no substance, containing nothing that I needed to bring with me.
+Behind me stood an empty, silent house, built of no substance, containing nothing that I needed to bring with me.

 "I am more than ready, sir.
 Let's be off."

-… and the identity of PJ Wetzel dissolves into the wilderness …
+… and two sets of footprints dissolve into the wilderness …

 No comments: